UNiXMIT/UNiXextend/docs/trace.md

 3. Execute the ODBC application that is accessing AcuXDBC data and exercise as needed to produce the error.

-4. Zip up vision.log and debug.log and attach to the support incident.
+4. Zip up vision.log and debug.log and attach to the support case.

     When the error is from AcuXDBC connected to AcuXDBC Server follow the steps above but modify the configuration file on the server.